blessdarah/python-training/project-plan.md

     * Printing
     * Oporators
     * Strings and string manipulation
+    * List and basic data structures
     * Conditionals
-    * List and basic data structures
     * Loops
     * Dictionaries, sets and tupples
+    * Functions
+    * Lambda functions
+    * Working with files
     * Operation on the above
-    * Functions
     * Classes
     * OOP (Object oriented design and programming)